tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. To emphasize the encompassing, belittling,  mentally strenuous nature of the drums invokes belittlement in novice players
+1. Emphasize the encompassing, belittling, and mentally strenuous nature of the drums in novice players

 ## 3 - 4 - Horn